Increase Practice Revenue with AdaptDx

 AdaptDx Drives Additional Revenue

 Identifying patients with subclinical AMD offers the opportunity to schedule additional testing and more frequent exams to help manage the disease.
-AdaptDx is co-billable with OCT, imaging and/or visual field.
+AdaptDx® is co-billable with OCT, imaging and/or visual field.
 Get an estimate of how many patients can benefit from earlier AMD detection at your practice with our prevalence calculator now!

 Not only does it increase revenue from auxiliary assessments, identifying AMD patients through Dark Adaptation testing elicits extra income from sales of nutraceuticals, blue light blocking lenses and protective sunglasses.